How to Enable or Disable ClickLock in Windows 11

 When ClickLock is enabled, you can briefly press the mouse button to lock on an item using the primary mouse button, then drag it anywhere on the screen.
 Then, to release, press the primary mouse button again.

-This might be useful for people with difficulties operating a mouse regularly by pressing and holding down on items to move around.
+This may be beneficial for individuals who find it challenging to use a mouse regularly by pressing and holding items to move them.

 How to enable or disable Mouse click lock in Windows 11